joereddington/joereddington.github.io/_posts/2025-01-07-factory-reset.markdown

 I also have a script called 'blackbox' that I wrote in November 2023.
 It gathers a bunch of configuration files from all over the system and copies them into a folder that gets securely backed up.
 I run it every so often and I made sure it was up to date.
 I put it on a different usb stick.
 (I should probably do something much neater with symbolic links)

+(Later edit: I should have been a bit more careful about where my ssh keys are)

 # Install device
 Next I made a install device.
 I have a 250GB USB stick and I'll use [these commands](https://askubuntu.com/a/377561/49853) to make it happen: